OpCodeWolf/cpaf/README.md

 ```
 Q: Will you be using many 3rd party libraries in the creation of this?

-A: No. I will be creating the code from scratch, with no influence or guidence from outside companies or organizations.
+A: Some are unavoidable, but No in general.
+I will be creating the code from scratch, with no influence or guidence from outside companies or organizations.
+If I can I will replace any 3rd party code with my own.
 ```

 ```